How Do I Tell My Parents I'm Pregnant?

 So, how do I break the news that I am pregnant?

 1. Make the decision to share it with your parents as soon as possible.

 The truth is that waiting may complicate you sharing your news, damage trust, and add to the tension.

 You will have to tell them eventually; putting them off is just postponing the inevitable.
 It is healthiest for you emotionally and physically to share your situation with them as soon as possible, so that you can begin to work through the decisions that lie ahead.

 2. Make a plan.

-Decide when, where, and how you’ll tell them, and decide who should be present for the conversation.
+Decide when, where, and how you’ll tell them, and who should be present for the conversation.

 Timing is critical.
 There may never feel like a “right time” to share news like this with you parents but there is a “better time”.

 Make sure you choose a time when your parents are available to talk for a while.
-Choose a time when you will be able to have privacy and their complete attention.
-A time where they will be able to process the news.
+Choose a time when you will be able to have privacy and their complete attention, a time when they will be able to process the news.

 Some questions to think about before you share your situation: